Master's Thesis

 The goal of this thesis is to investigate whether we can explain the elimination behavior of a powdered activated carbon plant during rain events by using different modelling approaches.
 A student keen to develop their programming abilities and having a strong interest in MP removal is ideally suited for this thesis.
 Download Read More.
 (PDF, 4.4 MB)

-contact: Andreas Frömelt ()
+Contact: Andreas Frömelt ()

 The wastewater treatment plant of the future will represent a net source of energy and valuable products, e.g., high-value polymers.
 Aerobic granular sludge (AGS) contains a wide range of exopolymers, such as Alginate-Like Exopolymers (ALE), associated with various relevant properties for industrial applications (coagulation, production of concrete, paper coating, etc.).